emscripten-core/emscripten-ci/README.md

 ### Package Installation (pip)

 Pip packages required by the Emscripten CI build are installed in a similar manner as described in the previous section.
 For example, the `--no-cache-dir` parameter is used in order to keep the size of the final image low.

+### Building the image and pushing it to Docker Hub

+Use the following commands for updating the `emscripten-ci` pre-built Docker image:

+:warning: Write access to the [Docker Hub repository](https://hub.docker.com/r/emscripten/emscripten-ci) is required.

+1. Clone/pull the latest version of this repository

+1. Build docker image locally from the repository root (location of [Dockerfile](/Dockerfile)):

+    `docker build . --tag emscripten/emscripten-ci`

+1. Login to your Docker Hub account (if not logged in already):

+    `docker login`

+1. Push docker image to Docker Hub:

+    `docker push emscripten/emscripten-ci`

+See [Docker CLI reference](https://docs.docker.com/engine/reference/commandline/cli/) for further details.